open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 {{< card2 "Project process">}}

-There are two parts in this project.
-One is around the website and the community efforts, the other one is actually the development of hardware (and software).
+We worked initially in different working groups on different components or different modules of the system.
+Currently, this is all coming together into one scanner.

 Overall we have more than hundred people involved, but there is no fixed, structured hierarchy.

 Initially, the communication was not very effective, because everyone had different interests.
 But with the low-field scanners (which can be built with moderate funding), we can have more precise goals around one system, with a larger group of people.

 {{< /card2 >}}